 Registering a Domain Name

 When you are registering your domain name you will have to submit the details of the person associated with the domain.
-This information will then be entered into a data based registry called WHOIS.
+This information will then be entered into a data-based registry called the WHOIS database.
 This is a compulsory step, as it will keep a record of all important information on the registered domain name such as when the domain needs to be renewed.
 The process is then regulated by the ICANN authority.

 Unfortunately, the information submitted to WHOIS is a publicly accessible database.
 ICANN have implemented penalties for those caught abusing this information to spam, however, this is still a major problem.